-CLIMATE CHANGE IMPACTS SPATIAL AND MANAGEMENT-BASED RESPONSES Heat gain Urban Greening (proposing tree-lined streets, open space retention &amp; new parkways); Buffered Open Space Cores by 30m to ensure protection of ecological infrastructure to edge effects including heat radiating from urban/built areas.
-Increased wetting Buffered watercourses by a minimum of 1:100yr floodline/40m where no development is to be allowed; All watercourses have been mapped to a highly detailed level using topographic maps and latest wetland mapping to date.
+CLIMATE CHANGE IMPACTS SPATIAL AND MANAGEMENT-BASED RESPONSES Heat gain Urban Greening (proposing tree-lined streets, open space retention & new parkways); Buffored Open Space Open by 20m to ensure protection of application infrastructure to odde offects including host radiating from urban/huilt Buffered Open Space Cores by 30m to ensure protection of ecological infrastructure to edge effects including heat radiating from urban/built areas. ncreased wetting Buffered watercourses by a minimum of 1:100yr floodline/40m where no development is to be allowed; All watercourses have been mapped to a highly detailed level using topographic maps and latest wetland mapping to date.
 Periods of drought Buffering of natural and constructed wetlands to ensure resilience of area to drought through slow release of water in catchments; Groundwater recharge with proposed permeable paving in future (where appropriate); Proposed education around water scarcity issues; Rainwater tanks for water independence (where appropriate).
 High winds/violent & heavy storms Tree-lined streets and buffered green corridors to protect man-made infrastructure from violent winds; Communities to be set back from watercourse areas prone to flooding; Early warnings sent to public via news flashes in WiFi areas/ digital hotspots.
 Habitat changes Increased corridor linkages over catchments, increased buffers, macro corridors (east-west; north-south); Retention of steep slopes as natural areas as these areas support habitat diversity (albeit isolated).
-Rising GHG levels Consideration of alternatives to service provision (e.g. renewable, decentralised and/or low impact technology); Promotion of education, recycling &amp; re-use of waste; A robust green infrastructure network with an enhanced ability to sequester CO2.
-Declining natural resource availability Densification for more efficiency in service delivery (e.g. well-serviced walkable neighbourhoods with BRT option, enhanced efficiency in water, electricity &amp; sanitation provision and waste recycling).
-Increased impacts on the poor and marginalised Decreasing poverty and inequality is intrinsic in the way the SDF has been designed - communities will be closer to new and improved levels of housing, commercial and industrial areas and a chance to have their jobs, nature and urban agriculture on their door step; The SDF also promotes increasing levels of education &amp; health facilities in previously under-serviced areas so that citizens may capacitate themselves and be treated at a local clinic without travelling large distances.
+Rising GHG levels Consideration of alternatives to service provision (e.g. renewable, decentralised and/or low impact technology); Promotion of education, recycling & re-use of waste; A robust green infrastructure network with an enhanced ability to sequester CO2.
+Declining natural resource availability Densification for more efficiency in service delivery (e.g. well-serviced walkable neighbourhoods with BRT option, enhanced efficiency in water, electricity & sanitation provision and waste recycling).
+Increased impacts on the poor and Decreasing poverty and inequality is intrinsic in the way the SDF has been designed - communities will be closer to new and improved levels or marginalised housing, commercial and industrial areas and a chance to have their jobs, nature and urban agriculture on their door step; The SDF also promotes increasing levels of education & health facilities in previously under-serviced areas so that citizens may capacitate themselves and be treated at a local clinic without travelling large distances.